 Visual Communication theory: the principles and methods by which information is conveyed based on largely Western audiences and research, but increasingly including illustrators and designers from the global South.
 Only a limited range of potential styles and approaches are currently used by development agency visuals and info-graphics.

-Format for my visual and written work
+Visual and written work plans

 As my tutor pointed out in Feedback to Assignment 1, my plans for this module were very ambitious and not everything needs to be done at once.
 So part of my work in this assignment has been to think about how to efficiently sequence my learning, bearing in mind my work also for the Visual Communications Advanced Practice module where I am developing skills in the same software for more documentary and imaginative work.
 Following the principles of bricolage, I am proposing to maintain a relatively wide set of possibilities for now and then focus down in a contingent and emergent way driven by what I think I need for ’empowering translations’ of the specific visuals I select in Assignment 3.